Robotics-BUT/BPC-PRP/src/2_labs/text/3_lab.md

 ## Git (1h 30min)

-First, read the [Git Tutorial](../../4_others/text/3_git.md) chapter to get familiar with the workflow and commands
+First, read the [Git tutorial](../../4_others/text/3_git.md) to get familiar with the workflow and commands.

 ### Exercise

 ### Sign On

-Select any of the following free Git Services and register for it
+Select one of the following free Git services and register.
  - [GitHub](https://github.com/)
  - [GitLab](https://about.gitlab.com/)
  - [Bitbucket](https://bitbucket.org/product/)